 It’s like your whole world has changed and you need to start your adult life all over again.
 A divorce can make you feel lost in many ways.
-But it can also be an opportunity to get your life moving in the right direction.
+But it certainly can be an opportunity to get your life moving in the right direction.
 A great place to begin is with the checkbook.
 Check out these tips to make sure you’re heading the right way.

 1. Get Started Right Away